monera23/CouponSystem/README.md

 This web application consists of 2 parts:

 Part-1
 Here the user goes through a product and submits the user details that are stored in Mongodb.
+The coupon is generated  by clicking on Add to cart button.

 Part-2
 Here the user gets info about the order details and submits it for order.
 This info is also stored in Mongodb.